27 Best Blogging Tools to Help You Grow Your Blog in 2019

 If you are after the user conversions like me, you can’t go wrong with Thrive Themes.

 With Google Analytics, you can track how and when users visit your blog.
-This information is important indicators of the results of your effort in creating and promoting your blog.
+These information are important indicators of the results of your effort in creating and promoting your blog.

 Blogging Tools For Marketers

 You can’t depend on Google or other social media for traffic forever.